An essential guide to packing for family air travel

 - Larger equipment needs

 In my experience, travelling with a backpack is far more helpful than a nappy/diaper bag, for weight distribution and to keep your hands free, particularly if you are travelling solo.
-This is not a definitive packing list but will hopefully jog your mind on some of the practicalities to consider;
+Another alternative great with small children is a wheeled backpack.
+This is not a definitive packing list but will hopefully jog your mind on some of the practicalities to consider (you can also check out our baby travel essentials);

 - Wet wipes.
 You can never have enough!